 They showed that VW were serious about doing a hot hatch.

-Later models got a bit warm as market pressures forced VW to be "a bit sensible".
+Later models could only aspire to being a bit warm as market pressures forced VW to be "a bit sensible".

 Thankfully there are plenty of tuning parts out there for the Mk2 to Mk4 GTI's to correct this.

-The Mark 6 really addressed the complaints levelled at the earlier models and the suspension was extensively revised and improved and more power was added.
+The Mark 6 really addressed the complaints leveled at the earlier models and the suspension was extensively revised and improved and more power was added.
 The MkVII and the 2012 VIII models further build on this progress.

 For most GTi's you should focus on handling and braking first.
 Take the brakes off the VR6 or R32 as this uses bigger disks and calipers and pads.
-Other options from TorqueCars members include the fitment of Porsche brakes but you might need larger wheels to house them.
+Other options from TorqueCars members include fitting Porsche brakes but you might need larger wheels to house them.
 Always check your PCD and offset when increasing brake disk size.

 We suggest that you fit uprated suspension and lower the car by 10-25mm (the GTi is already about 20mm lower than a standard Golf.).
 Coilovers work really well on the GTi.
 Be careful to select front suspension to match your cars weight or you risk ruining your new suspension components.
 Larger drops that 30mm will usually require arch work such as rolling to avoid rubbing especially if you have gone for larger wheels and will make the car hard to live with around town.

 Turning our attention to the Golf Gti's engine we need to get a bit more power out of the top end. e like the 1.8Turbo vag unit, this is quite easily tunable and can be pushed to around 350, but for most we'd recommend a 220 bhp limit.
-The 2.0 is a good proposition for the tuner if you are game for some extensive head work, larger turbo and sports catalyst.
+The 2.0 TFSi is also a very good proposition for the tuner if you are game for some extensive head work, larger turbo and sports catalyst.
 Remaps can push power gains of around 30% on most Turbo engines!

 For more power you could also fit bigger valves, gas flowing, increased compression and even go for a mild rebore if your block is strong enough to take it (stress test it first!)
 This depends on the engine you have, please check out our engine specific tuning guides for more tips on tuning these.

 Volkswagen Golf Gti Tuning modifications.